 For a complete listing of all leaves and eligibility requirements (if applicable), please refer to the following documents:

-After completing six full calendar months of service at Oregon State University or within the Oregon University System (OUS), employees shall be credited with the appropriate earned vacation leave and thereafter vacation leave shall be accumulated or prorated on the appropriate schedule as follows:
+After completing six full calendar months of service at Oregon State University or within the Oregon University System (OUS), as a represented Classified employee, employees shall be credited with the appropriate earned vacation leave and thereafter vacation leave shall be accumulated or prorated on the appropriate schedule as follows:

 |Years of Service*||Days of Vacation Earned|